 Policy 5600 – District Wellness

 The District is committed to providing a school environment that promotes and protects students’ health, well-being, and ability to learn, by fostering healthy eating and physical activity before, during, and after the school day.
+Further, social-emotional and behavioral health shall be an important aspect of this wellness policy.
 This wellness policy outlines the District’s approach to ensuring environments and opportunities for all students to practice healthy eating and physical activity behaviors throughout the school day while minimizing commercial distractions.
+The District will solicit input and support of the SEAL team to guide the social emotional and behavioral health program for the District, under the appropriate section of the Comprehensive Instructional Plan (C.I.P.).
 This wellness policy applies to all students, staff, and schools in the District.

 For the purpose of this wellness policy: